pyconru/pycon.ru/pages/participation/price/content.en.md

 The tickets cost:

-• 17 000 rubles (upon arrival in a double or triple room)
+• 17 000 rubles (accommodation in a four-bed house)

-• 25 000 rubles (for single occupancy)

 <b>Your ticket includes:</b>